Last updated on May 14, 2022

 “Marie has made a direct impact on society by working closely with high school students, getting them fully prepared for not only college but life, teaching students problem-solving and self-advocacy,” according to her friend and fellow Livingston College alumna Alicia Piller, who nominated her for the Distinguished Alumni Award.

 Marie takes special interest in advising and guiding teens to make the best decisions for their life.

 “She has been a guiding light not just for me but for all of those that she comes into contact with.
 Marie devotes herself to helping others in the community with unwavering selflessness,” Piller wrote in her nomination.

 “Marie finds a way to not only help each individual, but tailors her advice to each specific person.”

 After obtaining her master’s degree at Columbia University, Varghese became a college advisor at a high school in the South Bronx that serves newly arrived immigrants to the United States.

 In addition to her role at CUNY Start, she works as a consultant for the Sadie Nash Leadership Project, an organization designed to strengthen, empower, and equip young women as agents for change in their lives and in the world.

 Varghese comes from a long line of storytellers.
 Her poem, “Rearranging the Bones,” was recently published in Imaniman: Poets Writing in the Anzaldúan Borderlands in homage to Gloria Anzaldúa and her iconic work Borderlands/La Frontera.
 She is also an alumna of Voices of Our Nations Arts Foundation, a national network for writers of color.

-Photo, center right: From the 2003 Livingston College yearbook, Diversity: Roots of Knowledge.
+Photo, center (in front of Livingston College banner): From the 2003 Livingston College yearbook, Diversity: Roots of Knowledge.
 Other photos are courtesy of Marie Varghese.